 Developed by the National Law Center for InterAmerican Free Trade, InterAm provides legal information pertaining to trade, investment, and related issues throughout the Americas.
 InterAm includes primary sources (statutes, regulations, technical standards, official gazettes, constitutions, case law and treaties) and some secondary sources (commentaries, law review articles and analysis).
 Full-text only.
 InterAm access is limited to USD community members.

-(available electronically to USD members through SALLY)
+(available electronically to USD users)

 Reynolds & Flores' Foreign Law Guide provides for over 190 countries, background information about their legal system, bibliographic information about major codes of law, constitutions, session laws (chronological compilations of law), and official gazettes.